Service Preservation from Matching Non-Matching Socks Under Stochastic Loss: Experimental Design

 \subsubsection{Statistical analysis}

 We fix a horizon \(T\) and a catalogue generation scheme for \(\mathbb{S}\) (or use an empirical catalogue when available).
 Each purchased sock has \(\tau=0\), disappearance probability \(d\) (either homogeneous or type-dependent), and wear-limit \(\theta\).
 Public exposure is drawn i.i.d.\ as \(Z_t\sim \text{Bernoulli}(\rho)\).
 For policies that require a threshold (e.g., Threshold-Mix), we use \(\tau_{\xi}\) as a control knob, varied explicitly when constructing trade-off curves.
-In this context, we conduct three experiments to evaluate the proposed model.
-For the first experiment, we fix one reference configuration \(\Theta_{\text{ref}}\) (catalogue size, \(T\), \(\kappa\), \(b\), \(\theta\), \(d\), \(\rho\), \(\chi\), \(\delta\)).
+In this context, we conduct \review{four} experiments to evaluate the proposed model. \review{The first experiment is the exact tractable-instance benchmark described in Section~\ref{sec}.
+For each small instance, we compute the optimal finite-horizon policy and compare Purist, Greedy-Compatibility, Threshold-Mix, Orphan-Rescue, and Exposure-Aware Greedy against this optimum using the optimality gap and the interpretable outcome measures.} For the \review{second} experiment, we fix one reference configuration \(\Theta_{\text{ref}}\) (catalogue size, \(T\), \(\kappa\), \(b\), \(\theta\), \(d\), \(\rho\), \(\chi\), \(\delta\)).
 We report, per policy, the mean and CI of socks purchased (and \(C_{\$}\)), ecological proxy \(C_{\text{eco}}\), social cost \(C_{\text{soc}}\), infeasible days, and stranded wear-capacity \(C_{\text{strand}}\).
 This provides a single comparison of policies under a mid-range \say{typical} scenario.
-For the second experiment, we vary \(d \in \mathcal{D} \quad\text{and}\quad \theta \in \Theta_{\text{wear}}\), holding other parameters fixed (including \(\rho,\chi,\delta\)).
+For the \review{third} experiment, we vary \(d \in \mathcal{D} \quad\text{and}\quad \theta \in \Theta_{\text{wear}}\), holding other parameters fixed (including \(\rho,\chi,\delta\)).
 For each \((d,\theta)\), we run all policies and plot expected socks purchased vs.\ \(d\), expected infeasible days vs.\ \(d\), and stranded capacity vs.\ \(d\).
 We repeat for each wear regime \(\theta\in\Theta_{\text{wear}}\).
 This allows to quantify how the benefit of mixing grows as laundry loss increases and as socks wear out faster.
-Lastly, for the third experiment, for each policy family with a tunable tolerance (e.g., Threshold-Mix, Orphan-Rescue with a threshold), we sweep: \(\tau_{\xi} \in \mathcal{T}_{\xi}\), and compute the trade-off points:
+Lastly, for the \review{forth} experiment, for each policy family with a tunable tolerance (e.g., Threshold-Mix, Orphan-Rescue with a threshold), we sweep: \(\tau_{\xi} \in \mathcal{T}_{\xi}\), and compute the trade-off points:

 relative to the Purist as baseline.
 We report the resulting curves and identify: (i) the knee-point (largest marginal savings per unit social cost), and (ii) the Pareto-dominant region.
 This explicitly indicates the trade-off between ecological/economic benefit and the associated social cost.
 A description of the simulation initialization with real-world data is provided in the Appendix.